harrisuddin/Infected/README.md

 <br>DB_USER="Your DB User"
 <br>DB_PASSWORD="Your DB Password"
 <br>DB_DATABASE="Your DB Database"
-* Step 4: Run the command `npm install` in the directory of the repo
+* Step 4: Run the command `npm install` in the root of the directory
 * Step 5: Run `npm start` to play

 # Game Plan